ceramicskate0/ceramicskate0/README.md

   <div align=left>
 ## Other cool stuff ive done on Github (either done in Fork or on side):

-  - https://github.com/ceramicskate0/SharpLocker (POC for pentests /Red Teams to cause help desk or user to login to machine and gather user inputed creds)
+  - https://github.com/ceramicskate0/SharpLocker (Updated Fork with additional POC for testers to gather user inputed creds via Fake UAC Prompt)

   - https://github.com/ceramicskate0/AddReferenceDotRedTeam (1 of the first POC's to show how to add Lib to C# Post Exploit tool kits)